 WHERE TO SLEEP ?

 Obviously I would like to tell you to stay at the Conrad, the St Regis, the Intercontinental or the Four seasons, but I have to face it, I don’t have the budget for it (this time around !).
 So pick the Meridien which is said to be the most affordable one (500+ EUR/night) if you have the budget.
 Alternatively find an affordable option on the main island (including campsite and family pensions) on the official tourism board and airbnb.
-We have been hosted at a private place (a B&B to be opened soon to general public) on Matira beach (the best spot of the whole island).
+We have been hosted at a private place (now a AirbNb please contact us for more detail) on Matira beach (the best spot of the whole island).
 Having said that, don’t be surprised if you are kindly invited to stay over.
 Tahitians are genuinely friendly people.
 If you speak French try the Facebook community “Allo, qui sait quoi ?” and reach out to people.

 How to get TO BORA BORA ?